Library Programming FAQ

 #Program Definition and Standards

 The Jacksonville Public Library defines a program as an intentional activity or event in a group setting developed to meet the needs and/or interests of an anticipated target audience and build relationships between participants and the Library.
 Programs will be designed and delivered to meet all of the following quality standards:

-- Outstanding customer experience;
+- Provide outstanding customer experience;

-- Library collections and resources;
+- Promote the Library’s collections and resources;

 Programs will include, but will not be limited to, lectures, community forums, visual and performance art, interactive workshops, continuing education, fairs and conventions, and discussion groups.

 The Library provides engaging programs to meet the informational, educational, and cultural interests of Duval County residents.
 Library programs will be designed and delivered to provide enjoyable learning experiences that meet at least one of the following outcomes:

 - Participant gains awareness of the Library’s resources and services;

 - Participant gains exposure to new ideas and/or diverse